Student Support Centre

 - Careers support – providing careers and employability guidance such as CV writing, cover letter guidance, developing communication skills, making successful job application, advice on opening up your own business etc.

-- Student Committee – student representatives’ meetings where all the issues raised by students are discussed and actions are taken, you said we did poster to reflect.
+- Student committee – student representatives’ meetings where all the issues raised by students are discussed; ‘you said we did’ poster published to reflect actions taken

-- Library– providing guidance and support with reading list and relevant sources to support referencing of your assignments.
+- Library– providing guidance and support with reading lists and relevant sources to support referencing of your assignments.

 We are available daily from 9am to 9pm and run on a drop-in session basis so we can meet students any time during these hours.